-In GaussDB 2.7 or earlier, CREATE permissions on public schemas are required to create objects such as tables, views, indexes, sequences, packages, types, and triggers.
+In GaussDB V2.0-2.7 and earlier versions, CREATE permissions on public schemas are required to create objects such as tables, views, indexes, sequences, packages, types, and triggers.

-In GaussDB 3.1 or later, the user SYSADMIN (used when separation of permission is enabled) must have the CREATE permissions on public schemas to create objects such as tables, views, indexes, sequences, packages, types, and triggers.
+In GaussDB V2.0-3.1 and later versions, the sysadmin (used when separation of permission is enabled) user must have the CREATE permission on public schemas to create objects such as tables, views, indexes, sequences, packages, types, and triggers.

-In GaussDB 3.1 or later, a common user must have the CREATE permissions on public schemas and the ANY permissions of objects, to create objects such as tables, views, indexes, sequences, packages, types, and triggers.
+In GaussDB V2.0-3.1 and later versions, a common user must have the CREATE permission on public schemas and ANY permission on objects, to create objects such as tables, views, indexes, sequences, packages, types, and triggers.